High-speed LaserDisc RF sampler

 Domesday Duplicator was written & designed by Simon Inns.

-Current documentation & fabrication is maintained by Harry Munday.
+Additional documentation supplied by Harry Munday.

 Licences